Eliot Crawshay-Williams

 Eliot Crawshay-Williams (4 September 1879 – 11 May 1962), was a British author, army officer, and Liberal Party politician.
 He was a Member of Parliament (MP) and Parliamentary Private Secretary to Lloyd George and Winston Churchill.

 Early life

-Crawshay-Williams was the son of Arthur John Williams, a Welsh barrister and politician.
+Crawshay-Williams was the son of Arthur John Williams, a Welsh barrister and politician and Rose Harriette Crawshay, the daughter of Ironmaster Robert Thompson Crawshay.
 He was educated at Eton, and Trinity College, Oxford.

 He was commissioned a second lieutenant in the Royal Field Artillery on 26 May 1900, and promoted to lieutenant on 25 April 1902.

 Election to Parliament

 At the 1906 general election he stood as a Liberal Party (UK) candidate in the Chorley constituency in Lancashire.
 He had been employed by Winston Churchill at the Colonial Office from 1906 to 1908.

 He was elected at the January 1910 general election as MP for Leicester, serving as parliamentary private secretary to David Lloyd George.

 He resigned from Parliament in 1913 following a divorce case brought by fellow Liberal, and old schoolfriend Hubert Carr-Gomm the MP for Rotherhithe.
 It was as he wrote in his autobiography "the death blow of my career".